gnikolovski/hierarchical_taxonomy_menu/README.md

 ##USING THE MODULE

-Go to the block layout 'admin/structure/block' and add 'Hierarchical taxonomy menu' block to any region you want.
+After you install the module go to the block layout 'admin/structure/block' and add 'Hierarchical taxonomy menu' block to any region you want.
 In block settings you can choose a vocabulary from which you want to create a menu, and if that vocabulary has image fields you will see multiple options in select box.

 ###AUTHOR